 New boat models are fairly common so you can get accurate and current pricing information from a variety of sources including online.
 Also, check with other dealers of the same model to assess if the boat is priced fairly but take location into account because a boat that is sold in Florida may be priced differently than one sold in Michigan where the model may be scarce.

-What Affects Used Boat Value And Price?
+Used Boat Values And Prices

 There are a number of factors that determine the value of a pre-owned vessel.
 The most obvious ones include size, age and model.
 After that, there are more subtle elements like condition, location and equipment.